 “Tell your story and never give up, it takes a while to break into anything, you have to put time into it” - Johnny Hourihan, Vintage Builders

-If you're new to social media, or if you're just not convinced it's worth your time and effort, you're in for a treat.
+Whether you're a social media novice or skeptical of its benefits, you're in for a treat.
 You're about to learn how construction businesses like you are using Instagram as one of their cheapest and fastest methods to connect with new clients.
 And just like them, you have the opportunity to showcase your work and appeal to the right clients.
 And, quite honestly, it is a lot easier than you think.

-We reached out to some great home builders and remodelers who have mastered using Instagram to win new clients and we've compiled their best strategies and advice, so you can unleash the power of Instagram to grow your construction business.
+We've sought insights from successful home builders and remodelers who have mastered using Instagram to win new clients.
+Below, we've compiled their best strategies and advice, so you can unleash the power of Instagram to grow your construction business.